AIG share sales net US Treasury $15bn profit on bailout

 Following a raft of asset disposals by AIG and share sales by the Treasury, the US government will own about 16% of the company.

-Further share sales will bring greater profit to the Treasury coffers.'No option'
+Further share sales will bring greater profit to the Treasury coffers.

 The government sold 553.8 million shares at $32.50 each on Monday.